Linuxfabrik/monitoring-plugins/README.rst

 Python 2 vs Python 3
 ~~~~~~~~~~~~~~~~~~~~

-All check plugins are currently available for Python 2.
-We are gradually migrating them to Python 3 by 2021-12-31 (at 2021-06 approx. 50% are done).
+All check plugins are currently available for Python 2.7.
+We are gradually migrating them to Python 3.6+ by 2021-12-31 (at 2021-06 approx. 50% are done).
 The Python 2 check plugins have the suffix "2" (for example ``cpu-usage2``), the Python 3 plugins have the suffix "3" (for example ``cpu-usage3``).

-The Python 2-based check plugins use ``#!/usr/bin/env python2``, while the Python 3-based check plugins use ``#!/usr/bin/env python3``.
+The Python 2-based check plugins use ``#!/usr/bin/env python2``, while the Python 3-based check plugins use ``#!/usr/bin/env python3`` explicitly.

 Virtual Environment